 Spatial ability is the ability to perceive spatial patterns or to maintain orientation with respect to objects in space (Ekstrom et al., 1976).
-It is the cognition of spatial properties of the world such as location, size, distance, direction, shape, movement, etc. In the context of navigation, it is the perceptual ability on the information space based on user's previously acquired knowledge, information processing capability and motor capability on spatial properties in real world.
-Spatial ability is often cited as a good predictor of individual's performance in human- computer interactions (Egan, 1988; Stanney & Salvendy, 1995).
-The influence is more eminent in the act of browsing or navigation in an interaction space, if it has somewhat spatial layout inherent in it.
-(Benyon & Murray, 1993; Dahlbäck et al., 1996).
+It is the cognition of spatial properties of the world such as location, size, distance, direction, shape, movement, etc. In the context of navigation, it is the perceptual ability on the information space based on user's previously acquired knowledge, information processing capability and motor capability on spatial properties in the real world.
+Spatial ability is often cited as a good predictor of individual's performance in human-computer interactions (Egan, 1988; Stanney and Salvendy, 1995).
+The influence is more eminent in the act of browsing or navigation in an interaction space, if it has somewhat spatial layout inherent in it (Benyon and Murray, 1993; Dahlbäck et al., 1996).

-Identifying the model in which people conceptualize the whole interaction environment and the extent of spatiality in this model is yet to be resolved clearly.
-It is still needed to forecast the browsing patterns of people with varying spatial abilities.
-The basic premise behind the metaphor is that finding information in a significantly large information space is psychologically similar to navigating in real world space and, hence, promoting the existence of a mental architecture that conceptualize the information space in a spatial manner, may increase the affectiveness, efficiency and enjoyment of navigation.
-It is believed that navigation performance of people with low spatial ability can be improved by providing them with visual tool that assist in grasping the layout of the space (Robertson, 1997; Vicente & Williges, 1988).
-Benyon & Murray (1993) and Höök and Dahlbäck (1997) conducted studies that clearly showed that people with high spatial ability can visualize the organization of information better than people with low ability.
-Stanney & Salvendy (1995), found that visual tool for hierarchical representation of information is an effective means by which to accommodate low spatial individuals in information seeking tasks.
-But, another work by Chen (2000) revealed that it is not the spatial ability rather experience with the system that matters effectively in the performance of navigation in information space.
-Another interesting study (Allen, 1998) reveals that spatial organization of information helps the low ability people with their way finding but, in some cases, negatively affects the high spatial ability people.
-Dillon & Vaughan (1997) were somewhat sceptic, in their landmark article on information shape, on the rationale of looking at the information systems as a metaphor of real world space.
-Instead, Dillon suggested the idea of Information Shape, which, in his view, more suitable to express the users' actual mental and physical tasks in information seeking (Dillon & Vaughan, 1997; Dillon, 1995).
+Identifying the model in which people conceptualise the whole interaction environment and the extent of spatiality in this model is yet to be resolved clearly.
+There is still a need to forecast the browsing patterns of people with varying spatial abilities.
+The basic premise behind the metaphor is that finding information in a significantly large information space is psychologically similar to navigating in real-world space and, hence, promoting the existence of a mental architecture that conceptualise the information space in a spatial manner, may increase the affectiveness, efficiency and enjoyment of navigation.
+It is believed that navigation performance of people with low spatial ability can be improved by providing them with a visual tool that assists in grasping the layout of the space (Robertson, 1997; Vicente and Williges, 1988).
+Benyon and Murray (1993) and Höök and Dahlbäck (1997) conducted studies that clearly showed that people with high spatial ability can visualise the organisation of information better than people with low ability.
+Stanney and Salvendy (1995), found that a visual tool for hierarchical representation of information is an effective means by which to accommodate individuals with low spatial abilities in information-seeking tasks.
+But, another work by Chen (2000) revealed that it is not the spatial ability, rather, the experience with the system that matters effectively in the performance of navigation in information space.
+Another interesting study (Allen, 1998) reveals that spatial organisation of information helps the low-ability people with their way finding but, in some cases, negatively affects the high spatial-ability people.
+Dillon and Vaughan (1997) were somewhat sceptic in their landmark article on information shape, on the rationale of looking at the information systems as a metaphor of real-world space.
+Instead, Dillon suggested the idea of Information Shape, which, in his view, was more suitable to express the users' actual mental and physical tasks in information seeking (Dillon and Vaughan, 1997; Dillon, 1995).
 However, the contraposition of results and divergence in opinion call for more efforts like ours on this topic.

-2 Navigation in Information Space
+2 Navigation in information space